murermader/sleeptimer/README.md

 **Make it easier to run**

-Make the script easier to call by running `sudo python3 install.py`, which will create a shell script on PATH, so it can easily be called everywhere by just typing `sleeptimer 30m`.
+Make the script easier to use by running `sudo python3 install.py`, which will create a shell script on PATH, so it can easily be run from everywhere by just typing `sleeptimer`.